MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/vcore/operators/aggregation/$lookup.md

 ---
-  title: $lookup (aggregation pipeline stage) usage on Azure Cosmos DB for MongoDB vCore
+  title: $lookup (aggregation) usage on Azure Cosmos DB for MongoDB vCore
   titleSuffix: Azure Cosmos DB for MongoDB vCore
   description: The $lookup stage in the Aggregation Framework is used to perform left outer joins with other collections.
   author: sandeepsnairms